 Conservation land managers are a type of conservation scientist.
 These workers deal with the ecology and sustainability of plots of land.
 Professionals in conservation land management careers have studied topics in ecosystem economics, sustainability and environmental effects.
 These land managers work to keep certain land areas safe from development or other structures that may hamper their sustainability.

-The projected job growth for conservation scientists is expected to grow by 7% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-Conservation scientists, including conservation land managers, made a median annual salary of $61,110 as of May 2015.
+The projected job growth for conservation scientists is expected to grow slower than average from 2018 to 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+Conservation scientists, including conservation land managers, made a mean annual salary of $65,320 as of May 2018.

 Land management foresters decide when and where trees will be planted.
 These individuals also clear debris from forest areas, monitor controlled burns and determine best practices for harvesting tree seedlings for additional forest growth.
 Land management foresters also work with forest specialists to establish plans for what to do in the event of insect infestations or plant disease.
 Tree harvesting and tree population control are also within the duties of land management foresters.